Listen to the Podcast

 Or do you want to worry about your stock?
 And with trading larger stocks, I find, or even indexes, my mind is more at peace, which allows me to do other things with my spare time, such as writing books, because I can put on a trade and then let it sit for a week, a month, and not stress about it, not worry about it.

-Whereas if you’re the one that’s trading a penny stock, for me, personally, that’s just my personal characteristics, maybe it’s not for you, its’ a little bit more difficult to sleep at night if I’m holding 20, 40, 50 thousand shares of a penny stocks.
+Whereas if you’re the one that’s trading a penny stock, for me, personally, that’s my characteristics, maybe it’s not for you, it's’ a little bit more difficult to sleep at night if I’m holding 20, 40, 50 thousand shares of penny stocks.

-That’s why I don’t do that, it’s a little more nerve racking, because it can be manipulated, they can hold the trading, it can get delisted, there’s a lot more risk that’s involved in that.
+That’s why I don’t do that, and it’s a little more nerve-racking because it can be manipulated, they can hold the trading, it can get delisted, there’s a lot more risk that’s involved in that.
 And I don’t want to risk my money for those kinds of things.